aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 -  mixed otherwise;

 then coniferous stands are selected and geometries were rasterised (presence = 1, NA otherwise).
-Rasterisation is performed by `egvtools:polygon2input()` restricting to pixels outside clearcut mask and covering background with value
+Rasterisation is performed using the workflow `egvtools::polygon2input()` restricting to pixels outside clearcut mask and covering background with value
-0. The resulting layer was then aggregated to EGV resolution with `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
+0. The resulting layer was then aggregated to EGV resolution with the workflow `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 At the